splunk/public-o11y-docs/private-preview/splunk-o11y-plugin-for-grafana/deploy-grafana-helm.rst

 To deploy the plugin on the Grafana Helm chart:

 #.
 Download the plugin from :new-page:`https://voc.splunk.com/preview/grafana_plugin`.
+    If you’re unable to access this link, contact your Splunk account team representative.

 #.
 Install the :new-page:`Grafana Helm chart <https://github.com/grafana/helm-charts/tree/main/charts/grafana>`.
 The Splunk plugin is compatible with Grafana versions 10.4.0-11.2.x.